TIY-Houston-Front-End-Engineering/Notes-Sept-2014/day20.md

 For the Github API, there are various **resources**: `users`, `repos`, `teams`, `notifications`, `feeds`, `emojis`, and so forth.
 These resources are noted mainly here: https://api.github.com/

 A resource, like a `person`, is identifiable by a unique attribute.
-For a `person`, the unique identifier is a `username`.
+For a `person`, the unique identifier is a `username`, because no one else should also have that `username`.
 For a `repo`, it is a large number called an `id`.

 When we interact with databases through a RESTful API, we are given a couple options to interact with resources: